 Now, tie it all together.
 Plan it as you might a house or even the layout of a single room.
 Using graph paper and cutouts of the features and buildings you intend to incorporate into your homestead, lay it all out on paper.
 (The closer to scale it is, the easier it will be to envision the actuality.)

-Sketch in features that are already in place-the house, buildings, roads, ditches, trees and slopes, and anything else already there that you don’t want to move including homestead fencing.
+Sketch in features that are already in the place — the house, buildings, roads, ditches, trees and slopes, and anything else already there that you don’t want to move including homestead fencing.
 Also bear in mind the location of the well, water lines, septic systems and underground electric, telephone or cable lines.

 Place your cutouts where you think you want them: remember to think of drainage, shade, and shadows during the course of the day (and throughout the year), where the snow piles up, and which way the winds blow.